The New Water Alchemists

 THE DESERT’S SECRET WATERFALLS

 Katherine and Markus Ottmers live and work in the dry steppes of far West Texas.
 Their ranch sits at the bottom of Big Bend Valley, a place so remote, Katherine says, it’s “like living on the moon.”
-Since rains can be few and far between, they’ve designed the main building at Casa de Mañana—their fifty-by-fifty-foot “rain barn,” the off-grid headquarters for Ottmers Agricultural Technologies—to collect both rainwater and condensation.
-But they had no idea of just how much water they harvested solely from dew until one morning in winter 2012 when the valve burst on one of the water tanks.
+Since rains can be few and far between, they’ve designed the main building at Casa de Mañana — their 50-by-50-foot “rain barn,” the off-grid headquarters for Ottmers Agricultural Technologies — to collect both rainwater and condensation.
+But they had no idea of just how much water they harvested solely from dew until one morning in winter 2012, when the valve burst on one of the water tanks.

 Markus was outside doing some ironwork when he noticed water gushing from the tank.
 “Hey, Brad!” he called to his coworker.
 “Go see how much water is in there.
 It can’t be full.
 We haven’t had any rain in four months.”
 Not only were they rainless; they’d been providing for a herd of some 50 goats, and between six and eight people were regularly taking light showers at their place.